 During your courses, you will:

-A Master’s thesis (30 credits) is included in the Master’s degree programme.
+A Master’s thesis (30 credits) is included in your degree.
 Your thesis should consist of a review of the existing literature and an experimental section.
-In the Food Sciences Masters' programme, you can often complete your thesis within a research group or in collaboration with the food industry.
+In the Master's Programme in Food Sciences, you can often complete your thesis within a research group or in collaboration with the food industry.